-Dr Charles E. Egwuagu is an epidemiologist/immunologist and Chief of the Molecular Immunology Section, National Eye Institute.
-He received his Ph.D and M.Phil. from Yale University and an M.P.H. from the Yale School of Medicine, New Haven, Connecticut.
-Dr Egwuagu then served as a Commissioned Officer of the USA Public Health Service for ten years, attaining the rank of Captain (06).
-The major research focus in the Egwuagu laboratory is on autoreactive lymphocytes that mediate CNS auto-inflammatory diseases like uveitis and multiple sclerosis.
+Dr. Charles E. Egwuagu is an Epidemiologist/Immunologist and Chief of the Molecular Immunology Section, National Eye Institute.
+He received his Ph.D. and M.Phil. from Yale University and an M.P.H from the Yale School of Medicine, New Haven, Connecticut.
+Dr. Egwuagu then served as a Commissioned Officer of the USA Public Health Service, attaining the rank of Captain (06).
+Major research focus in the Egwuagu laboratory is on autoreactive lymphocytes that mediate CNS autoimmune diseases, such as Uveitis and Multiple Sclerosis.
 Particular interest is on cytokine signaling and epigenetic mechanisms that regulate lymphocyte development and cell-fate decisions.
-The ultimate goal is to develop cytokine-based therapy for autoimmune and neurodegenerative diseases.
+The ultimate goal is to develop Biologics and autologous regulatory B cell (Breg) immunotherapy for autoimmune and neurodegenerative diseases.

 - Amadi-Obi A, Yu CR, Liu X, Mahdi RM, Clarke GL, Nussenblatt RB, Gery I, Lee YS, Egwuagu CE.
 TH17 cells contribute to uveitis and scleritis and are expanded by IL-2 and inhibited by IL-27/STAT1.
 Nat Med.
 2007;13(6):711-8.

 - Wang RX, Yu CR, Dambuza IM, Mahdi RM, Dolinska MB, Sergeev YV, Wingfield PT, Kim SH, Egwuagu CE.
 Interleukin-35 induces regulatory B cells that suppress autoimmune disease.
 Nat Med.
 2014;20(6):633-41.